usnistgov/ESCWaveformGenerator/README.md

 Center.

 # 6. How to run

-1. Run the included exe file
+1. Run the included exe file (GUI only)
 2. Compile from source
     * Use either mcc or compile GUI tool
+    * see [Prerequisites for Deployment:](#51-prerequisites-for-deployment) for more details
 3. Run in matlab
     * tests folder contains some examples

 # 7. Further Information